cyberbandityt/chemical-eqn-balancer/README.md

 # Contribution
 This is open for contribution.
 Please help me contribute for making this available and useful for more amount of equations.

+# Credit
+I give credit to Stack overflow and sympy documentation.
+Also, I would love to be credited by you